 1/4 cup pomegranate seeds or pure juice (thanks to Julia Blankespoor for this inspiration!)

-Once well chopped, place the ingredients into a clean, wide-mouthed mason jar large enough that it fills the jar 3/4 full.
+Next, pour into a clean, wide-mouthed mason jar large enough that it fills the jar 3/4 full with herbs, and leaves enough room to fill to the top with more vinegar.

 Keep in mind that all the herbs must be completely submerged in the vinegar.
 If any of the herbs poke above the surface your fire cider may spoil.